Sabino Art Glass Poisson Queue De Voile, Antique Original, Signed

 This fish has a noticeably velvety soft “soapy feel”.

 In 1978, the Sabino firm was sold to a company in Texas.
+Modern reproductions are manufactured in various countries.
 Original molds are still used to create reproductions.
 After many uses glass molds will lose definition, and the intricate, sharp lines sculpted by Marius Sabino, wear down causing the object to lose detail.
 New Sabino items have little detail and often have rough seams.
-New Sabino items are either not marked by the maker, or a Sabino logo is impressed in the glass.
+New Sabino items are either not marked by the maker, or a Sabino logo is impressed in the glass during manufacture.

 This Poisson Queue De Voile has incredible sharp details and is polished to perfection.
 This is an original Sabino opalescent Oriental, fan-tailed goldfish.
 In fabulous condition with some bottom-wear scratching (on the base) from surface contact over the past 90 years.
 Very rare.